Kaltura-SolutionsEngineering/REACH-Vendor-Integration/README.md

 # Basic Workflow
 ![Sequence diagram outlining the Vendor to Kaltura API interaction flow](samples/Vendor-REACH-Flow.png)

-# Workflow Details
+# Workflow Description
 The general flow implemented by a vendor would follow this outline:
 1. Connect to Kaltura API and establish a valid session
 2. Call [entryVendorTask.getJobs()](https://developer.kaltura.com/api-docs/service/entryVendorTask/action/getJobs) to get a list of jobs that have been submitted by any customer users for your services
-3. Loop through the job objects in the response and begin to process accordingly based on the requested service
+3. Loop through the job objects in the response and get additional job details with [entryVendorTask.get()](https://developer.kaltura.com/api-docs/service/entryVendorTask/action/get)
-4. Retrieve the asset related to the job request by using the partnerId and accessKey provided in the job object
+4. Retrieve the asset related using details from [baseEntry.getPlaybackContext()](https://developer.kaltura.com/api-docs/service/baseEntry/action/getPlaybackContext) and the [playManifest API](https://developer.kaltura.com/api-docs/Deliver-and-Distribute-Media/playManifest-streaming-api.html)]
 5. Update the job status to PROCESSING using [entryVendorTask.updateJob()](https://developer.kaltura.com/api-docs/service/entryVendorTask/action/updateJob)
-6. Process the requested job in the vendor backend/app
-7. Upon job completion on the vendor side, use the partnerId and accessKey (from the job request object) to add the generated assets (ex: captions, transcript, chapters, etc) to the requested media in the customer account
+6. Process the requested job in the vendor backend/app.
+Upon job completion on the vendor side, use the partnerId and accessKey (from the job request object) to add the generated assets (ex: captions, transcript, chapters, etc) to the requested media in the customer account
-8. Update the job status to READY using [entryVendorTask.updateJob()](https://developer.kaltura.com/api-docs/service/entryVendorTask/action/updateJob)
+7. Update the job status to READY using [entryVendorTask.updateJob()](https://developer.kaltura.com/api-docs/service/entryVendorTask/action/updateJob)

-## Notes for flow steps
+## Workflow step details and notes
 1. Connect to the Kaltura API using your Vendor account.
 The Kaltura Partners team can provide you with this account and the relevant details.
 We strongly suggest provisioning an appToken for this account and using that to spawn your API sessions.
 See [Getting started with application tokens](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/application-tokens.html) for more information on appToken sessions.
 Also, you can find [pre-compiled Kaltura API client libraries in a number of languages](https://developer.kaltura.com/api-docs/Client_Libraries) to help you get started.
    - The client lib exposes the ability to define a Client Tag for each API request.
 This property is used later by Kaltura to track which application issued which call.
 With REACH we make another use of this field.
 To ensure Kaltura has a way to determine the Task processing E2E, the vendor should follow the following standards:
      - For non task-specific API calls, the client tag should be set to be '<default clientTag>_vendorName-vendorPartnerId'. (default clientTag consists of the client library programming language and the library build date) .
 Example: 'php5:18-11-11_vendorName_12345'